Epsom Salt Myths โ€“ learn the truth about using it in the garden

 If you like this post, please share .......

-Blossom End Rot (BER) is a disfiguration found in fruiting vegetables, like tomatoes, peppers, watermelons, egg plants and apples.
+Blossom End Rot, known as BER, is a disfiguration found in fruiting vegetables, like tomatoes, peppers, watermelons, eggplants, and apples.
 This problem is usually blamed on a shortage of calcium, but this turns out to be a myth.

 blossom end rot in tomatoes